kbabiy/LogCast/README.md

 In order to enable this functionality use 'FallbackLogDirectory' option when configuring your logging setup.

 This directory can be both absolute or relative path.
-Environment variables are also resolved In case relative path (after environment variables resolution) is found it is being rooted to '{Path.GetTempPath()}\LogCastTemp'
+Environment variables are also resolved.
+In case relative path (after environment variables resolution) is found it is being rooted to '{Path.GetTempPath()}\LogCastTemp'

 Base directory of an applicaion is not used in order to avoid unexpected side effects on the client application